 - 9. ATTENDANCE.
 Regular attendance and punctuality enhance the value of the group for each member.
 Such cohesiveness creates a climate of work, support, and success.
 In the event of a member's inability to or decision not to attend a session, a telephone call to this effect is expected.
 Group will begin and end promptly at the designated times.
 Group members will agree to be in group at the time it starts and stay until it finishes. - 10.
+LEAVE OF ABSENCE.
+I may take a leave of absence from the group for up to six months and not be charged during my absence unless I want to guarantee my space being reserved for my return.
+During a leave of absence from the group, I will have at least one individual session per month with Chip Abernathy for continuity of care. - 11.
 COMMITMENT.
 Members are allowed to join the group only if they are willing to make a six-month commitment.
 This agreement ensures that the group process will not be disrupted by members "dropping in" for one or two sessions and then dropping out of the group.
-This agreement also ensures that the person who joins the group will be making enough of a commitment to benefit from the group.

-11. GUIDELINES FOR EFFECTIVE FEEDBACK
+This agreement also ensures that the person who joins the group will be making enough of a commitment to benefit from the group. - 12.
+GUIDELINES FOR EFFECTIVE FEEDBACK.
 Fellow group members can help us see things about ourselves that we may not see.
 When you sense a need to offer feedback that may be difficult to hear, it is preferable to offer your feedback in the spirit of helping another member realize something they may not be aware of.
 It can be a scary and unfamiliar experience to share with someone that you notice a self-defeating, dangerous behavior pattern such as minimizing a serious problem, or a way of communicating that is concerning.
 Most people are quite sensitive, so consider how you would want to be approached in a similar situation and offer feedback in that way.
-It may be helpful to discuss how you are more likely to respond well to difficult feedback.
+It also may be helpful to share your own similar or concerning struggles.
 It is especially important to be respectful, and to avoid being judgmental.
-Please remember:

-- Feedback in group is part of a process by which you attempt to 'hold up a mirror' to let a person know how he/she appears to others. - It is most useful when spoken with empathy, concern, and caring in a respectful tone of voice. - Feedback is descriptive of what you are seeing in the here-and-now of the group.
+Please remember: - Feedback in group is part of a process by which you attempt to 'hold up a mirror' to let a person know how he/she appears to others. - It is most useful when spoken with empathy, concern, and caring in a respectful tone of voice. - Feedback is descriptive of what you are seeing in the here-and-now of the group.
 It is not helpful to offer advice, guesses, explanations, interpretations, or criticisms about the person's behavior. - Helpful feedback includes your concern about what you are seeing, and if possible, an example of your own similar behavior from your own experience. - 12.
 CHARGES.
 The rate for group psychotherapy is on a per-session basis.
 The billing continues at the same rate even when members do not attend the group., i.e., when they are on vacation or are ill.
 The reasoning is that members are being charged for slots that are reserved for them.
 It is their responsibility as to whether and how they choose to use this time.
 Each group member agrees to pay his or her bill for group at the end of each month.

-Revised and updated November 2024.
+Revised and updated April 2025.
 Adapted from: